 Marked snowshoe trail - YELLOW - Bøastølen

-Snowshoe trail through snowy nature to beautiful viewpoints.
+Snowshoe trail through snow-covered nature to beautiful viewpoints.

 Do you want a trip where you keep your snowshoes on from start to finish?
 Then our yellow snowshoe trail is for you!

 Start at Filefjellstuene and follow the path towards Grøvstølen.
-After a short while you will enter beautiful winter scenery with snow-covered trees, frost on the branches, deep snow and great viewpoints.
-Fill your thermos with something warm and enjoy the peaceful walk.
+After a short while, you'll enter beautiful winter nature with snow-covered trees, frost on branches, deep snow, and great viewpoints.
+Fill your thermos with something warm and enjoy the peaceful hike.

-The trail is clearly marked with yellow plastic markers with reflectors at the top, making it easy to find your way both during the day and when darkness falls.
-Along the route you cross both alpine trails and cross-country ski trails, so be aware and considerate when crossing these.
-Remember to follow the markings for the snowshoe trail, and avoid walking on alpine or cross-country ski trails with snowshoes.
+The trail is clearly marked with yellow plastic poles with reflectors at the top, making it easy to navigate both during the day and when darkness falls.
+Along the route, you will cross both alpine and cross-country ski tracks, so be aware and show consideration when crossing them.
+Remember to follow the snowshoe trail markings and avoid walking on alpine or cross-country ski tracks with snowshoes.

-For an extra magical experience, we recommend the trip in the evening.
-On clear nights you can experience a spectacular starry sky here at Tyin Filefjell, which really captures the attention of both young and old.
+For an extra magical experience, the trip is recommended in the evening.
+On clear nights, you can experience a spectacular starry sky here at Tyin Filefjell, which truly captures the attention of both young and old.

 Good to know about our marked snowshoe trails

-Trail maps can be found on Strava.
-Here are links directly to the various trails:
+Trail maps are available on Strava.
+Here are direct links to the different trails:

 The trails are marked with sturdy plastic poles in different colors — green, yellow, and red — where green marks the easiest routes and red the most demanding.
 Each pole has a reflector at the top, making it easy to use a headlamp and enjoy an evening walk under the open starry sky and moonlight.